Student Employment FAQ's

 What should I do first to get a job on campus?

-Before you may begin working, students must complete a W4 and an I9.¬† The W4 may be completed and brought with you to campus- print the W4 Form.
-The I9 requires that an authorized representative of the University's Student Aid Office (open Monday through Friday from 9am to 5pm) witness the original documents you bring to campus, therefore only Section 1 of the I-9 form may be completed before arriving on campus.¬† Do NOT complete Section 2 of the I-9; determine which original documents you will provide for Section 2 before you arrive- print the I9 Form.¬† Eastern does not keep your documents; we only witness the apparent validity of your documents and make a photo copy for our records.¬† Your will also need to complete a PA-32 Residency Certification Form.¬† A work contract is also needed (see Question 3).
+Before you may begin working, students must complete a W4 and an I9.
+The W4 may be completed and brought with you to campus- print the W4 Form.
+The I9 requires that an authorized representative of the University's Human Resources Department (open Monday through Friday from 9am to 5pm) witness the original documents you bring to campus, therefore only Section 1 of the I-9 form may be completed before arriving on campus.
+Do NOT complete Section 2 of the I-9; determine which original documents you will provide for Section 2 before you arrive- print the I9 Form.
+Eastern does not keep your documents; we only witness the apparent validity of your documents and make a photo copy for our records.
+Your will also need to complete a PA-32 Residency Certification Form.
+A work contract is also needed (see Question 3).

 Where do I look for a job on campus?

-You may begin searching for a job opportunity by checking out the Open Positions posted on this web page.
+You may begin searching for a job opportunity by checking out the Job Openings Newsletter posted on the main Student Employment web page.
 The list is updated any time a department notifies the Student Employment Coordinator of an open job position.
-You may also check the Waterwheel for open positions and when school begins, jobs openings are often posted around campus and on the school news screens.
+Jobs openings are often posted around campus and on the school news screens.

 When I see a job I want to apply for, what do I do?

-You may begin contacting potential departments to set up an interview but you will not be permitted to have a contract unless you already have a valid W-4 and I-9 form on file.¬† Returning students who are currently enrolled for the fall term and already have a W-4 and I-9 form on file will be provided a work contract via campus mailboxes when the fall term begins.
-New Students will be sent a contract within 5 school days after submitting the W-4 and I-9 forms.¬† Contract must be completed and returned to the Financial Aid Office before work may begin.¬† Students are permitted to work only one job on campus (exceptions listed in the Student Employment Handbook).¬† Job hopping is discouraged.
+You may begin contacting potential departments to set up an interview but you will not be permitted to have a contract unless you already have a valid W-4 and I-9 form on file.
+Returning students who are currently enrolled for the fall term and already have a W-4 and I-9 form on file will be provided a work contract via campus mailboxes when the fall term begins.
+New Students will be sent a contract within 5 school days after submitting the W-4 and I-9 forms.
+Contract must be completed and returned to Human Resources before work may begin.
+Students are permitted to work only one job on campus (exceptions listed in the Student Employment Handbook).
+Job hopping is discouraged.